2001-2005 Honda Civic sedan

 Installing a security system in your Civic isn't easy (security systems rarely are), but it's definitely a good idea.
 Our Crutchfield Advisors can help figure out what you need to get the job done, but we usually recommend taking your car and new gear to a professional installer.

 The Civic is a great first car, so this is probably the first time many people will be making stereo upgrades.
 The car’s simplicity makes it easy for these first-timers, and even little improvements make a big difference.
 Add a new stereo for a little more power and greater listening options, as most new stereos have the ability to play and control your iPod so you can pack more of your music into your ride.
 New front door speakers are easy to install and can really respond well with the added juice from a more powerful receiver.
 But you’ve been warned: once you hear how great these simple upgrades sound, you’ll be hungry for more.

 If you’re using your Civic as a commuter to take advantage of its great fuel mileage, you’re probably spending a lot of time behind the wheel.
 Consider adding a new stereo that’s satellite radio-ready to give yourself options for great music, news and sports anytime, anywhere.
 Adding new speakers and powering them with an amplifier will make sure your music is crisp and clear.
 Sound deadening material like Dynamat will help keep the road noise out during rush hour traffic.

 You can’t be a real tuner without great tunes, and the stereo is often the first thing that gets swapped out of a Civic.
-Upgrading to a new receiver adds great looks, better controls to tweak the sound, and a world of extras like iPod control, Bluetooth connectivity and more.
-Tuning is all about power, and the stereo is no exception, so amps and a thumping sub are a must — find a good multi-channel amp to conserve space and you’ll be able to power all your speakers and a sub for a system that will do justice to any style of music.
+Upgrading to a new receiver means better looks, more sound control, and a world of extras like iPod control, Bluetooth connectivity and more.
+Tuning is all about power, and the stereo is no exception, so amps and a thumping sub are a must.
+Look for a quality multi-channel amp that will power all your speakers and a sub without taking up too much space in your car.